Gzh0821/pvzg_site/src/en/guide/mod/format.md

 Below is the format of the plant JSON files, using Grapeshot as an example.

-Attributes with multilingual values cannot be deleted or have extra fields added.
+Properties with multilingual values cannot be deleted or have extra fields added.
 The format must be as follows:

 ```json
 {